-The Move to Learn Program is taught at UNISA as part of the Teachers' Education Program
+The Move to Learn Program has been a part of the Teachers’ Education Program taught at UNISA

 Soezin Krog, Senior Lecturer

 Title: “Movement programmes as a need to learning readiness”

 Abstract: Learning readiness is deficient in many first time school-going children.
 Learning readiness depends on a well-functioning neural network.
 Research has shown that movement as an early learning experience is necessary for optimal neural development.
 Presumably it is movement that activates the neural wiring in the brain.
 It influences neural organisation and stimulates the specific neurological systems required for optimal functioning and development of the brain.
 Some children are faced with motor proficiency deficits which may influence their learning and their readiness to learn.
 This study aimed at determining whether movement programmes are a means to promote and achieve learning readiness.
 A selected group of Grade two learners who participated in a specifically designed movement programme for ten weeks showed improvement in their levels of learning readiness based on their movement proficiency and academic level.
 Based on these findings, recommendations were made for the inclusion of movement in the school curriculum.